 rural areas is dependent upon the success of their crops.
 For the last few years, there have been drought conditions and hence very little income realized.
 In addition, neither village of 2500 persons is connected to electricity, water or paved roads.
 EWB Boston has made significant progress in both villages where we coordinate with the village leaders, water committees and local government to understand how we can best help them.

 In Mapinduzi, multiple breaks in the system have been repaired and the old mechanical pump replaced with a new submersible electrical pump and generator.
-Cost per liter of water is of utmost concern and we are in process of designing a solar drive to eliminate the cost of fuel and the burden of transporting fuel down dirt roads from the capital.
+Cost per liter of water is of utmost concern and in October 2017 we installed a solar powered borehole pump to eliminate the cost of fuel and the burden of transporting fuel down dirt roads from the capital.
 Although the initial cost of solar equipment is cost is relatively high, maintenance cost will also be drastically reduced.
-A catchment system for the Mapinduzi dispensary was also designed by EWB and built with labor and materials donated by the villagers.
+A rainwater catchment system for the Mapinduzi dispensary was also designed by EWB and built with labor and materials donated by the villagers.

 In Mkutani this Spring, EWB Boston had a major achievement with the drilling of a successful borehole.
 The water was potable, bacteria-free, and plentiful!
 Tears of relief and joy were shed by all.
 This was the result of two years of planning, review of hydro-geological maps, coordination with local authorities, securing the services of local drillers and lots of laborious fundraising.